mominoes/OrbisChallenge2016/README.md

 Disclaimer
 ----------

 Most of the code in this repo was obtained from the developers of the 2016 Orbis Challenge.
-My team created the AI in ./Bots/Rnd_AI, which was the winning submission among ~20 teams!
+Our team (https://github.com/hkseo and myself) created the AI in ./Bots/RnD_AI, which was the winning submission among ~20 teams!

 Bots
 ----